-Below are the answers to some frequently asked questions about how to set a case with our panelists here at JDR.
+Below are the answers to some frequently asked questions about how to set a case at JdR.
 These are general guidelines.
-Keep in mind that your case may involve particular circumstances which will require special handling.
+Keep in mind that your case may involve particular circumstances that will require special handling.

-How do I get a mediation set on JDR’s calendar?
+How do I schedule a mediation on JdR’s calendar?

-If you think you may want to set a case for a particular date, please ask us to hold that date for you.
-(Unfortunately, we cannot hold more than one date at a time for a single case.)
-When a case is put on hold, the parties have five business days to confirm or release the date.
-If the date you have put on hold is requested by other parties who are able to confirm, JDR staff may contact you to advance your confirmation deadline.
+When a case is put on HOLD, the parties have 3 business days to confirm or release the date.
+If the date you have put on HOLD is requested by other parties who are able to confirm, JdR staff will contact you to advance your confirmation deadline.

 Before a case can move from a HOLD status to a SET status, we need to confirm with all involved parties that: